-- If you are in immediate danger, call 9-1-1. - Call VictimLink BC at 1 800 563-0808 or go to: www.victimlinkbc.ca.
-They can give you information and referrals to agencies and services to help you.
-They also provide immediate support for victims of family and sexual violence.
-This service is available in 110 languages. - Call a Transition House or Safe Home Program.
+- If you are in immediate danger, call 9-1-1.

+- Call VictimLink BC at 1 800 563-0808

+or go to: www.victimlinkbc.ca.
+They can

+give you information and referrals to

+agencies and services to help you.

+They also provide immediate support

+for victims of family and sexual violence.

+This service is available in 110 languages.

+- Call a Transition House or Safe Home Program.
 Transition houses help women (with or without children).
-They are open 24 hours a day, seven days a week.
-They give safe temporary shelter, usually for up to 30 days.
+They are open 24 hours a day, seven days a week, and provide safe temporary shelter.
 You can get help to find counselling and medical help.
-To find a Transition House or Safe House near you, visit: www.bchousing.org/Options/ Emergency_Housing/WTHSP/Access